-Workspace > Product > Sections > Features > Sub-features (optional)
+Workspace > Product > Epics > Features > Sub-features (optional)

 Alongside these components are the time-bound containers of Sprints and Releases, which define specific timelines for development and deployment.

 Products are high-level entities that help you to organize your work (e.g. Analytics).
-Later, you can divide your Product into smaller, more manageable Sections, Features, and Sub-Features.
+Later, you can divide your Product into smaller, more manageable Epics, Features, and Sub-Features.

-Sections are the main components that appear below your Product layer and allow you to cluster and organize groups of Features.
-An example of a Section could be Filter Enhancements.
-These larger and over-arching Sections eventually get mapped into your preferred development tool as epics.
+Epics are the main components that appear below your Product layer and allow you to cluster and organize groups of Features.
+An example of a Epic could be Filter Enhancements.
+These larger and over-arching Epics eventually get mapped into your preferred development tool as epics.

 Sub-features are an optional additional layer can be used by those who want to further break down their Features into smaller tasks and to-dos.